-With people dying every day of preventable diseases and malnutrition, it is critical that we donate to the most effective charities possible.
-The difference between charities is astounding.
-Some do 1,000 times as much good with their donations as others!
+With people dying every day of preventable diseases, millions of animals in factory farms and huge risks to our planet from things like new technologies and nuclear weapons it is critical that we donate to the most effective charities possible.

 Against Malaria Foundation

 The Against Malaria Foundation fights malaria by distributing insecticide-treated mosquito nets.

 - Malaria killed around 438,000 people in 2015, including an estimated 306,000 children.
 There are about 200 million cases of the disease every year.

 - Insecticide treated bednets are one of the most effective ways to prevent transmission of malaria and have averted about 450 million cases from 2000 to 2015

 - The Against Malaria Foundation (AMF) fights malaria by funding and tracking/monitoring insecticide-treated mosquito nets in Sub-Saharan Africa

 Schistosomiasis Control Initiative

 Schistosomiasis Control Initiative provides technical assistance and funds for programs that treat people for parasitic worms